2021 Provincial Apiarist report

 Overwinter honey bee mortality

-During the spring of 2019, a survey was used to estimate overwinter honey bee colony losses.
-The survey was distributed to 218 registered commercial beekeepers.
-Responses were received from 40% of the beekeepers surveyed representing 48,418 colonies across the province.
-Based on the results of the survey, commercial beekeepers reported an approximate 23% overall honey bee colony loss during the 2018–2019 winter.
-This was a sizeable decrease from the 46% winter loss reported in the previous year (2017–2018).
+During the spring of 2021, a survey was used to estimate overwinter honey bee colony losses.
+The survey was distributed to 252 registered commercial beekeepers.
+Responses were received from 36% of the commercial beekeepers surveyed representing 42,467 colonies across the province.
+Based on the results of the survey, commercial beekeepers reported an approximate 18% overall honey bee colony loss during the 2020–2021 winter.
+This was a decrease from the 19% winter loss reported in the previous year (2019–2020).
+Small-scale beekeepers reported a higher winter loss (37%) than that of the commercial sector.

 In-season honey bee mortality